 When we bet on the final result of a football match, one popular choice is to bet on the match being drawn after 90 minutes.
 After all, matches are very often tied as teams find it hard to break each other down.
-Doubtless, this will again be the case at the upcoming FIFA World Cup in Qatar.
+Doubtless, this will again be the case at the upcoming FIFA World Cup in North America.

 Of course, for a lot of people they are betting on their team and will place a win bet, but for neutrals and more studious bettors, if they believe that a match will end in a draw then they will make a wager on it happening.